Five Hurricanes score in double-figures in Miami win over Wake Forest

-It was all about the guard play for the Miami Hurricanes on Wednesday night.
+It was all about the guards for the Miami Hurricanes on Wednesday night.

 ACC Co-Rookie of the Week Lonnie Walker IV paced Miami with 19 points.
 He has led the team in scoring in four of its last five games and has averaged 18 points in its last eight.
 Walker has also scored in double-figures in his last eight games.